khansubhan95/khansubhan95.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: Hi, I am Subhan 👋
+title: Bio 👨‍💻
 ---
+Hey!
+I'm Subhan.
 I am a full stack developer located in Chicago, Illinois.

 I began software development while in College, where I mostly dabbled in web development using Python and Django.
 Around that time, I grew interested in the changes that were happening in JavaScript at the time and moved to Node.js and React.
 I also decided to invest in Java and learnt the Spring framework.